 In urban settings, school board administrators, teachers, employees and other service providers for Indigenous people may confront challenges, including: identification of Indigenous students; delivery of programs; and a lack of knowledge and understanding of urban indigeneity, Indigenous students’ experiences, and the complexities of teaching Indigenous subject material.
 This program takes these challenges seriously.
 This special cohort in the MEd program, focuses on Urban Indigenous Education as an area of study and the integration of Indigenous subject material across the curriculum.
 Admission to this program is completed every two years.

-Classes are held at the TDSB Indigenous Education Centre (IEC) located in downtown Toronto at 16 Phin Ave (Donlands & Danforth).
+Classes are intended to be held at the *Kapapamahchakwew - Wandering Spirit School located in downtown Toronto at 16 Phin Ave (Donlands & Danforth).
 The location is easily accessible by subway.

 - Gain knowledge and an understanding of urban indigeneity

 - Develop the critical analytical skills needed for teaching and learning about Indigenous people within urban contexts

 - Develop the expertise to respond to the varied experiences and perspectives of Indigenous people

 - Develop an understanding of the relationships between Indigenous and non-Indigenous people in Canada

 *Courses that are intended to be taken by the cohort include:

 - EDUC 5120 6.0 Theory and Research in Language, Culture and Teaching

 - EDUC 5611 3.0 Indigenous Ways of Knowing